scala/scala3/docs/docs/reference/overview.md

    Enums give a simple way to express a type with a finite set of named values.
 They are found in most languages.
-The previous encodings of enums as library-defined types were not fully satisfactory and consequently were used widely.
-The new native `enum` construct in Scala is quite flexible; among others it gives a more concise way to write [algebraic data types](http://dotty.epfl.ch/docs/reference/enums/adts.html), which would otherwise be expressed by a sealed base trait with case classes as alternatives.
+The previous encodings of enums as library-defined types were not fully satisfactory and consequently were not adopted widely.
+The new native `enum` construct in Scala is quite flexible; among others it gives a more concise way to express [algebraic data types](http://dotty.epfl.ch/docs/reference/enums/adts.html).
    Scala enums will interoperate with  the host platform.
 They support multiversal equality out of the box, i.e. an enum can only be compared to values of the same enum type.